More than 60% of nine year olds in the EU are in schools which are still not digitally equipped

 This transformation should be shaped by educators and policy-makers, rather than something that simply happens to them.

-recent survey of the use of ICT in schools found that only one-in-four 9 year olds study at a 'highly digitally-equipped school' – with recent equipment, fast broadband (10mbps plus) and high 'connectivity' (website, email for students and teachers, local area network, virtual learning environment).
+A recent survey of the use of ICT in schools found that only one-in-four 9 year olds study at a 'highly digitally-equipped school' – with recent equipment, fast broadband (10mbps plus) and high 'connectivity' (website, email for students and teachers, local area network, virtual learning environment).
 Only half of 16 year olds are in such 'highly digitally-equipped schools' and 20% of secondary students have never or almost never used a computer in their school lessons.

 The impact of Opening up Education will be boosted by recommendations due to be published next summer by the high level group for the modernisation of higher education.
 The group, launched by Commissioner Vassiliou and chaired by Ireland’s former President, Mary McAleese, is currently assessing how higher education can make best use of new modes of teaching and learning.